GoogleChrome/web.dev/src/site/content/en/blog/idle-detection/index.md

 ### Enabling support during the origin trial phase

-Starting in Chrome TODO, the Idle Detection API will be available as an origin trial in Chrome.
+Starting with Chrome&nbsp;84, the Idle Detection API will be available as an origin trial.
-The origin trial is expected to end in Chrome TODO.
+The origin trial is expected to end in Chrome 87.

 {% include 'content/origin-trials.njk' %}